-However, some quantum systems fall outside the standard RMT classes with $\beta = 0, 1, 2$ or $4$.
-One class of remarkable examples of non-conventional yet universal level statistics are provided by quantum cellular automata~\cite{Farrelly:2019zds,Arrighi:2019uor,Gopalakrishnan:2018,Gopalakrishnan:2018rfu,Gopalakrishnan:2018wyg,Alba:2019okd,Iaconis:2019hab,Iaconis:2021,Feldmeier:2020xxb,Hillberry:2024xpb} and random permutation circuits~\cite{Bertini:2024tuo,Szasz-Schagrin:2025dil,Bertini:2025vvz}.
-In a properly chosen basis, discrete-time unitary evolution of these models breaks down into large periodic cycles, so their quasi-energy spectrum reduces to sets of roots of unity~\footnote{Possibly shifted by a constant phase.}.
-Once the length of the largest cycle is comparable to the dimension of the Hilbert space (or dynamics is restricted to one of the invariant subspaces), quasi-energy levels become equally spaced on the unit circle.
+However, some quantum systems fall outside the standard RMT classes with $\beta = 0, 1, 2$, or $4$.
+One class of remarkable examples of nonconventional yet universal level statistics is provided by quantum cellular automata~\cite{Farrelly:2019zds,Arrighi:2019uor,Gopalakrishnan:2018,Gopalakrishnan:2018rfu,Gopalakrishnan:2018wyg,Alba:2019okd,Iaconis:2019hab,Iaconis:2021,Feldmeier:2020xxb,Hillberry:2024xpb} and random permutation circuits~\cite{Bertini:2024tuo,Szasz-Schagrin:2025dil,Bertini:2025vvz}.
+In a properly chosen basis, discrete-time unitary evolution of these models breaks down into large periodic cycles, so their quasienergy spectrum reduces to sets of roots of unity~\footnote{Possibly shifted by a constant phase.}.
+Once the length of the largest cycle is comparable to the dimension of the Hilbert space (or dynamics is restricted to one of the invariant subspaces), quasienergy levels become equally spaced on the unit circle.
 The probability density function of such a ``picket fence'' ensemble is exactly zero in the vicinity of level spacing $s = 0$, so this behavior corresponds to $\beta = \infty$.
-At the same time, these models are readily engineered and exhibit non-trivial dynamics.
+At the same time, these models are readily engineered, exhibit nontrivial dynamics, and provide a remarkable example of ergodic but not chaotic quantum dynamics (see~\cite{Vikram:2022xiq,Gesteau:2023rrx,Ouseph:2023juq,Camargo:2025zxr} for definitions of quantum ergodic hierarchy).
 So, it becomes increasingly interesting to understand the emergence of quantum chaos in the entire range $\beta \in (0, \infty)$, and also to find analytically tractable models that show behavior that interpolates between $\beta = \infty$ and standard RMT classes.